micro-js/debounce/Readme.md

 - `fn` - The function you want to debounce
 - `time` - The time in milliseconds.
 Defaults to 0.
+- `leading` - Bool indicating whether or not you want it to fire on the leading edge (i.e. immediately, the first time its called).
+Defaults to false.

 **Returns:** A debounced version of `fn`.